jatphat/GENAI_003_PROJECT_5/README.md

 ## 💎 License

-This project is licensed under the MIT License.
+This project is licensed under the proprietary License.

 ---